Belper River Gardens

 Events in the Belper River Gardens before the First World War attracted as many as 8,000 people, each paying a shilling to enter.
-Now, admission is free, and the gardens are maintained by Amber Valley Borough Council.
+Now, admission is free, and the gardens are maintained by the Friends of Belper River Gardens and Amber Valley Borough Council.

 What makes them special?

-George Herbert Strutt, a descendent of mill pioneer, Jedediah, created the Belper River Gardens.
+- George Herbert Strutt, a descendent of mill pioneer, Jedediah, created the River Gardens.

-Belper River Gardens have been described as Amber Valley’s ‘Jewel in the Crown’.
+- The River Gardens have been described as Amber Valley’s ‘Jewel in the Crown’.
 They are an attractive setting for events throughout the summer months.
-Events include a well dressing festival in July, fortnightly Sunday band concerts from May to September and activities during our Discovery Days Festival.
+Events include a well dressing festival in July, fortnightly Sunday band concerts from May to September.